arijeetghosal/Voice-Bot-Using-OpenAI-and-Docker/README.md

   kubectl describe service voice-bot
   ```

-Remember to update your Twilio webhook URL to point to your new Kubernetes-hosted Voice Bot Server.
+Remember to update your Twilio webhook URL to your new Kubernetes-hosted Voice Bot Server.